-- 3.1.
-If you would like to configure the units of measure and the number of decimal places individually for specifying and displaying position set values, velocities, accelerations and jerk, select 0: User defined, rotational or 1: User defined, translational. - 3.2.
-If the units of measure and the number of decimal places for specifying and displaying position set values, velocities, accelerations and jerk are to be fixed, select 2: Rotational or 3: Translational. - 4.
-B26 Motor encoder:
+If you would like to configure the units of measure and the number of decimal places individually for specifying and displaying position set values, velocities and accelerations, select 0: User defined, rotational or 1: User defined, translational.

+If the units of measure and the number of decimal places for specifying and displaying position set values, velocities and accelerations are to be fixed, select 2: Rotational or 3: Translational.
-Define the interface to which the motor encoder is connected.

-- I02 Position encoder (optional):

-Define the interface to which the position encoder is connected.

-- 6. I00 Position range:
+- B26 Motor encoder: Define the interface to which the motor encoder is connected. - IO2 Position encoder (optional): Define the interface to which the position encoder is connected. - 6.
+IOO Position range: